kpumuk/meta-tags/README.md

 </body>
 ```

-You can find allowed options for `display_meta_tags` method below.
+You can find allowed options for the `display_meta_tags` method below.

 > [!IMPORTANT]
 > You **must** use `display_meta_tags` in the layout files to render the meta tags.
 In the views, you will instead use `set_meta_tags`, which accepts the same arguments but does not render anything in the place where it is called.

 ### Using MetaTags in controller

-You can define following instance variables:
+You can define the following instance variables:

 ```ruby
 @page_title = "Member Login"